Backer offers the most features with the best pricing.

 Gifting Platform |

-- Unlike brokers, we do not charge any commissions or initial sales charges.
+- No Commissions or Sales Charges: Unlike traditional brokers or financial advisors, we don’t charge any upfront commissions or initial sales fees.

 529 Plan Fees